burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 In this post, I would like to give some small insides about all of them.

+Description of my academic load during the first semester that may be in the area of interest of people who apply to the CEMSE/CS Ph.D.  division of KAUST is described in the previous note: [First-Semester-at-KAUST-post/](https://burlachenkok.github.io/First-Semester-at-KAUST-post/)

 ## Federated Learning, CS 332 with prof. Peter Richtarik

 The course was taught by a professor in the CEMSE division [prof. Peter Richtarik](https://richtarik.org/) and the course are almost paper-based.